c-git/c-git.github.io/content/prayers/divine_mercy_chaplet.md

 <details>

-<summary> Lyrics to opening hymn (based on what it sounds like to me)</summary>
+<summary> Lyrics to opening hymn (based on what it sounds like to me) and closing prayer</summary>

+- **Lyrics to opening hymn**
   Hail to Thee!
 True body sprung\
   From the Virgin Mary's womb!\
   Same that on the cross was hung\
   Bore for man the bitter doom.\
   Sweet Jesus, Mary's son.\
   Thou whose side was pierced and flowed\
   Both with water and with blood;\
   Suffer us to taste of Thee\
   In our life's last agony.\
   Sweet Jesus, Mary's son.

+- **Closing Song**\
+  Holy God, Holy Mighty One, Holy Immortal One, have mercy on us and on the whole world. (x3)

+- **Closing prayer** (Not included in video)\
+  Eternal God, in whom mercy is endless,\
+  and the treasury of compassion inexhaustible,\
+  look kindly upon us,\
+  and increase Your mercy in us,\
+  that in difficult moments,\
+  we might not despair, nor become despondent,\
+  but with great confidence, submit ourselves to Your holy will,\
+  which is Love and Mercy Itself.
+Amen.

 </details>

-![Divine Mercy Image][divine_mercy_image]\
-Image credit the <https://www.thedivinemercy.org/> page on: [The Image of The Divine Mercy][image_page]

 ---